 Use the no http server command to disable WebView on the switch.
-If web management is disabled, you will be unable to access the switch using WebView.
+If web management is disabled, you will not be able to access the switch using WebView.
 Use the show http command to view WebView status.

 As an alternative you can use the https keyword instead of the http keyword to enable WebView.
 For example: